andreaulicna/42_Inception/README.md

 **Dockerfile - further explanation**:
 - **Why to install these PHP extensions?**
   - The list of extensions is from the Wordpress documentation.
-All the required and most of the highly recommended extensions are included.
+Really just the ones needed to get things working are installed.

 **Tests to check that Wordpress works**
 - `docker exec -it wordpress ps aux | grep 'php'`: lists the processes related to PHP running inside the container